r-suzuki/gcor/README.md

 <!-- badges: end -->

-**mdep** provides measures based on mutual dependency, and other related methods for data analysis.
+**mdep** is an R package which provides measures based on mutual dependency, and other related methods for data analysis.

 It features a generalized version of (absolute) correlation coefficient for arbitrary types of data, including categorical variables.